nbrc/mss23-iptr/README.md

 - During periods of silence (no audio input), the script waits for 0.25 seconds before checking for new audio data.

+## Recognized Techniques

+The **realtime.py** script using the MLP model can recognize the following flute playing techniques:

+1. aeolian
+2. play-and-sing
+3. aeolian-and-ordinario
+4. sforzando
+5. flatterzunge
+6. staccato
+7. harmonic-fingering
+8. tongue-ram
+9. key-click
+10. trill
+11. multiphonics
+12. whistle-tones
+13. ordinario
+14. whistle-tones-sweeping
+15. pizzicato

+Please note that the recognition of these techniques is based on the capabilities of the pre-trained MLP model used in the script.
+The model's precision may be limited, and the recognition performance can vary depending on the input audio and specific playing styles.
+Users are encouraged to experiment with the script and the model, keeping in mind the disclaimer provided in the README.

 ## References

 1. Brochec, Nicolas and Tanaka, Tsubasa. "ミクスト音楽のためのフルート奏法自動判別手法の検討" (Investigation of Automatic Flute Playing Technique Recognition for Mixed Music). *Japanese Society of Sonic Arts*, vol. 14, no. 3, Dec 2022, pp. 31-34.
 [PDF](https://hal.science/hal-04073680/file/6.Nicolas.pdf).